 Yes, you CAN turn a picky eater into a foodie.
-Here’s how.
+Here are some healthy eating tips to help:

 1. Remember that picky eaters are shaped, not born.
 It’s true that children are more sensitive to strong flavors than most adults, and that they tend to favor simple foods, but they are not biologically predisposed to reject healthy foods.
 We parents are the ones shaping their taste buds, and what we offer them has a big impact on what they will accept and reject.
 No child will like everything the first time, nor will they eat what you serve at every single meal.
 But what you buy, cook, and serve your family is ultimately what will impact how picky your children are, both now and in the future.